raspy135/Qun-mk2/README.md

 This mixer has a compressor.
 Ratio, attack time and release time are fixed (1:3, attack 30ms, release 100ms).

+To turn off compressor, set Compressor threshold to zero.

 See clipping incidator if you want to avoid clipping.
+The synth does soft clipping, so the clipped sound is preferrable sometimes.

-Mixer setting will be saved in Session.
+Mixer setting will be saved when Session is saved.

 ### Extra processing